A Beginner’s Guide to Sous Vide Cooking

 What equipment do I need?

-Our Vacuum Bags are great for keeping food fresher for longer and preventing freezer burn as well as sous vide cooking.
+The first thing you’ll need is some bags to vacuum seal your food into.
+Vacuum bags are also perfect for keeping food fresher for longer and preventing freezer burn in addition to sous vide cooking.

-Designed to be used alongside the Thermapen Sous Vide Thermometer, the Sous Vide Foam Tape prevents air pressure from being lost when temperature checking a vacuum-sealed item.
+Designed to be used alongside your sous vide thermometer, our Sous Vide Foam Tape prevents air pressure from being lost when temperature checking a vacuum-sealed item.
 Once you have removed the probe the tape seals itself, which means that if the temperature wasn’t reached you can return the item to the bath and probe through the tape again later.